reactjs/rfcs/text/0000-new-create-ref.md

 # Motivation

+The primary motivation is to encourage people to migrate off string refs.
+Callback refs meet some resistance because they are a bit harder to understand.
+The proposal introduces this API primarily for people who love string refs today.

+There's a few problems with them.

 Strings refs bind to the React's component's `currentOwner` rather than the parent.
 That's something that isn't statical analysable and leads to most of bugs.

 ```js